 Ohio Leases and Rental Agreements Laws

 The key details of Ohio lease and rental agreement laws are listed below.
-See FindLaw's Landlord Tenant Law section for more articles and resources.
+See FindLaw's Landlord Tenant Law section for more articles and resources, including What Can a Landlord Deduct from a Security Deposit for Cleaning and Repairs? and Security Deposit Basics.

 |Code Section||4112.02(H); 5321.01, et seq.|